Best Management Practices:

 Best Management Practices (BMPs) for Trapping in the United States was written by the Furbearer Conservation Technical Work Group of the Association of Fish & Wildlife Agencies.
 Development of this document would not have been possible without the cooperation and participation of many state wildlife agencies, expert trappers and trapper organizations.

-Please click the links below to download the BMP files for the pertaining species.
+Please click the images below to download the BMP files for the pertaining species.
 The files are in PDF format.
+These BMP files will be updated as they become available.